cliffhall/puzzlebox/README.md

 ## What problem does puzzlebox address?

 <details>
 <summary>Collaboration and coordination are related but different problems.
-Puzzlebox solves for coordination.</summary>
+Collaboration is good for non-trivial yet relatively simple tasks.
+To tackle long horizon efforts, puzzlebox solves for coordination.</summary>

 Marshalling multiple agents toward a big goal is tougher than just breaking down a request into tasks, assigning them to available agents and enabling collaboration between them.